Data-driven deaths: How Israel's AI war machine pinpoints Palestinian victims

 Two weeks later, the branch reopened but within another two days it was struck again and this time the missile detonated, killing Ramy's brother Mohammed, two employees and several bystanders.

 They suspended in-person services but then in April 2024 one of their data entry assistants was killed near his home by an Israeli bomb.
-It later transpired that the employee, who had no role in money transfers, had been affiliated to Hamas for a some time.
+It later transpired that the employee, who had no role in money transfers, had been affiliated to Hamas for some time.

-With the two attacks on their business, Ramy was certain the Gospel and Lavender had identified and tracked him to their business premises.
+With the two attacks on their business, Ramy was certain the Gospel and Lavender had identified and tracked the employee to their business premises.
 “But the artificial intelligence didn't take into account the presence of dozens of civilian casualties that would result from targeting him in a commercial location,” he said.

 “My brother died in that strike, even though he had absolutely no connection to any faction,” he added.
 “He was martyred simply because he happened to be next to someone, who wasn’t some high-ranking [Hamas] figure – just a regular guy with a political affiliation.”

-The Israeli military insists that human analysts verify every target, yet he raises the serious issue that “we don't know whether or not the (AI) models are creating the targets themselves”.
+The Israeli military insists that human analysts verify every target, yet he raises the serious issue that “we don't know whether or not the [AI] models are creating the targets themselves”.

 As many as 37,000 Palestinians – compete with their photographs, videos, telephone and social media data – have reportedly had their data entered on to the Lavender system.